NicolasMurphy/songseeker-beta/journal.md

         - make logo
         -
     Notes:
-        - map is now unclickable between rounds
+        - map is now unclickable between rounds (now just realized that this made the marker not replaceable during rounds, will probably need to revert)
         - made logo
         - updated favicon.ico
         -